ujjwalguptaofficial/jsstore-encrypt/README.md

 };
 ```

 In the above schema, column `secret` is marked to be encrypted.
-So only column secret will be encrypted.
+So only column secret will be encrypted when inserted or updated & decrypted when selecting.

-## Encrypt data when storing
+## Insert data

 ```
 connection.insert({